benkoger/gazelle-identification/README.md

 ## Description of the full pipeline for recognition and classification problems
 ### Extracting Gazelle heads

+[This](https://github.com/tensorflow/models/blob/master/object_detection/g3doc/running_pets.md) blog post from tensorflow is an example that learns pet localization.
+The following is basically just the nessasary changes so that it runs on the gazelle data set.
+Use this for info on getting the general environment set up.

 1. You need annotated training images with bounding boxes around the object you want to extract and ultimately classify.

    - The easist way I have found to do this is with the app called [RectLabel](https://itunes.apple.com/us/app/rectlabel-labeling-images-for-object-detection/id1210181730?mt=12).
 I think it is unfourtunately only avaiable for mac.